Certified Phlebotomy Technician Exam (CPT)

 Route 1: You have successfully completed an approved training program; or

-Route 2: You have at least one year of work experience as a phlebotomist; or
+Route 2: You have at least one year of recent work experience as a phlebotomist; or

 Route 3: You have received certification as a Phlebotomy Technician from an approved national certifying agency

 A Phlebotomy Technician (Phlebotomist) is an integral member of the medical laboratory team whose primary function is the collection of blood samples from patients by venipuncture or microtechniques.
 The Phlebotomy Technician facilitates the collection and transportation of laboratory specimens, and is often the patient’s only contact with the medical laboratory.
 The need to assure quality and patient safety mandates strict professional behavior and standards of practice for Phlebotomists.

 The primary function of a Phlebotomy Technician is to obtain patient blood specimens by venipuncture or microtechniques.
 The Phlebotomy Technician aids in the collection and transportation of other laboratory specimens, and may be involved with patient data entry.
 A Phlebotomy Technician also draws blood for transfusions, donations and research.

 Phlebotomy Technicians must like challenge and responsibility.
 They must be accurate, work well under pressure and communicate effectively.
 They must be able to deal with patients and be able to calm patients.
 Safety is key and all safety precautions must be taken to prevent the transmission of infectious diseases.

 Duties differ by doctor office, hospital and laboratory but may include:

 Drawing blood from patients or donors in hospitals, blood banks, clinics, doctor offices, laboratories or similar facility for medical purposes

 Assembles equipment (such as needles, blood collection devices, gauze, tourniquet, cotton, and alcohol)